-Electrical discharge machining is a tooling method that uses electrical energy to cut, drill, etch and machine metal parts and is one of the most accurate types of machining.
-Hard metals and other materials are difficult to machine cleanly with conventional mechanical-cutting methods and therefore EDM machining is used.
+Electrical discharge machining is a tooling method that uses electrical energy to cut, drill, etch, and machine metal parts and is one of the most accurate types of machining.
+Hard metals and other materials are difficult to machine cleanly with conventional mechanical-cutting methods; therefore, EDM machining is used.

 Quick links to Electrical Discharge Machining Information

 Applications, such as manufacturing molds and dies for die casting and forging are common uses of conventional EDM.
 It is also used for parts and components in many industries, such as food and beverage, automobile, defense, electronics, and medical.
 Using a dielectric fluid bath to prevent unwanted sparks and to flush away machining debris, EDM cutting and drilling is able to produce parts with high tolerances and accuracy.
 As there is no contact between the machine and the work piece, there is no potential for impact damage either, resulting in a high quality piece with minimal imperfections and wastage.
 EDM is typically used for electrically conductive materials and those commonly processed with CNC EDM include aluminum, copper, zinc, bronze, tin, silicon, titanium, and stainless steel.

 The process erodes the material in the path of the EDM tool using electrical discharges or sparks.
 The "tool electrode" forms an arc to the "work piece electrode" as the two are brought closer together, creating the intense electric field which is responsible for removing material.